 Spiders and ants are bad.
 The tarantula hawk is (much) worse.

-When you think of deathly, dangerous bugs, it’s a good bet you think of some myth-like monster in some far-flung locale.
-You know: the Tse Tse fly, in Tanzania, or the wandering spider, in Brazil.
-And though it might feel like the United States is an insect-free oasis—at least compared to the pour souls in Australia, where spiders literally fall like raindrops, by the thousands, in a terrifying phenomenon aptly dubbed, “spider rain” (spider rain!)—the unfortunate reality is that dangerous insects are likely lurking in your own backyard.
+When you think of deathly, dangerous bugs, it's a good bet you think of some myth-like monster in some far-flung locale.
+You know, the Tse Tse fly in Tanzania, or the wandering spider in Brazil.
+It might feel like the United States is an insect-free oasis—at least compared to Australia, where spiders literally fall like raindrops, by the thousands, in a terrifying phenomenon aptly dubbed, "spider rain."
+But the unfortunate reality is that dangerous insects are likely lurking in your own backyard.

 Africanized Honey Bees

-The Africanized honey bee, or killer bee, was first introduced to America after an experiment gone wrong.
+The Africanized honey bee, or killer bee, was first introduced to America after an experiment gone wrong, according to the Smithsonian.
 In the 1950s, colonies of African honey bees were brought into Brazil for cross-breeding in order to increase honey output.
 Unfortunately, some of the African queens and worker bees made an escape and bred instead with European honey bees, creating the killer bee hybrid.
 By 1990, these killer bugs found their way into southern Texas, and in 2014 scientists documented them in San Francisco.